sw561/TestTemplate/README.md

 TestTemplate
 ============

 Template Files for writing code which includes tests and run-time determined parameters which are accessible throughout the program.
 There are also run-time and compile-time options.
-In addition python scripts are provided for easy testing, running and parameter sampling.
+In addition python scripts are provided for easy testing, running and parameter sampling including checks for previously computed data and previously generated plots.

 demo.h and demo.cpp demonstrate how to write your code which requires testing.
 Exceptions should inherit from std::exception.
 Functions which you want to be called only when debugging should be called using a macro as shown. demo_test.cpp explains how to write and call the tests using the TestSuite class (in test.cpp).
 Note that if your file names do not begin with "demo" then you will need to update the sources variable in "Makefile" to reflect this.